Zoo Safari- und Hollywoodpark

 Close to the Flying Oil Pump there are several Heege motor swings, which have a nice portion of airtime, as well as a water playground, several children’s attractions and hardly slippery slides by Metalbau Emmeln.
 The park’s second roller coaster, the so-called Marienkäferbahn, is also located here.
 In a small wooded area, the big Tivoli Coaster by the manufacturer Zierer takes you through the ground level curves of this classic family roller coaster.

-The price/performance ratio of the food is completely ok.
-Similar to Hansa Park, you can get good portions for little money.
-Anyway, the fries were nice and crispy.
-The Zoo Safari- und Hollywoodpark plays in a similar league in the price/performance ratio.
+The Zoo Safari- und Hollywoodpark has a great price/performance ratio.
 24€ is quite affordable for what is offered and if you go on a day without shows, like I did, you only have to pay a reduced price (17€50).
 The rides are (almost) all in a good and well-kept condition and can convince.
 The park is definitely worth a visit.

 What is your opinion about the Zoo Safari- und Hollywoodpark Stukenbrock amusement park and zoo?
 Just write it in the comment field here below the report or on our social media channels: